GLASS PERFORMANCE CHART

 |SUNSTOP||HS6-C270||Triple pane, two SunStop coating, Argon||0.124||8.065||0.310||54|

-R-Value: the amount of heat retained by the window.
-The higher the number the better the glass.
+R-Value: A measurement of the resistance of heat transfer through the glass.
+The higher the R-Value, the better the window insulates against heat.

 Visible Light Transmittance: measures how much of the visible light is entering the building through the glass.
 1.0 would mean all of the light was getting through and 0 would mean none of it was getting through.
 Our atmosphere naturally filters out 5% of the visible light.
 Clear glass with no coatings lets in approx. 90% of visible light.